opsmill/infrahub/docs/02_installation/readme.md

 ### Invoke

-Invoke is a Python package that is usually installed with `pip install invoke toml`.  s If Python is not already installed on your system you'll need to install it first with `sudo apt install python3-pip`
+Invoke is a Python package that is usually installed with `pip install invoke toml`.
+If Python is not already installed on your system you'll need to install it first with `sudo apt install python3-pip`

 ### Docker